numpy/numpy/doc/neps/nep-0042-new-dtypes.rst

 initially if it makes implementation simpler, but should be kept opaque to allow future merging.

-**TODO:** It may be possible to make this more close to the ufuncs or even use a single FromSpec.
-This API shall only be finalized after/when NEP 43 is finalized.
+**TODO:** It may be possible to make this closer to the ufuncs or even to use a single FromSpec.
+This will become clearer as NEP 43 is finalized.

-**Notes:**

-We may initially allow users to define only a single loop.
+**Notes:** We may initially allow users to define only a single loop.
-However, internally NumPy optimizes far more, and this should be made public incrementally, by either allowing to provide multiple versions, such
+However, internally NumPy optimizes far more, and this should be made public incrementally, either by allowing multiple versions, such
 as:

 * contiguous inner loop
 * strided inner loop
 * scalar inner loop

-or more likely through an additional ``get_inner_loop`` function which has additional information, such as the fixed strides (similar to our internal API).
+or more likely through an additional ``get_inner_loop`` function that has additional information, such as the fixed strides (similar to our internal API).

 The above example does not yet include the definition of setup/teardown